DataFire/Integrations/integrations/generated/azure_automation_hybridrunbookworkergroup/README.md

       * hybridRunbookWorkers `array`: Gets or sets the list of hybrid runbook workers.
         * items `object`: Definition of hybrid runbook worker.
           * ip `string`: Gets or sets the assigned machine IP address.
+          * lastSeenDateTime `string`: Last Heartbeat from the Worker
           * name `string`: Gets or sets the worker machine name.
           * registrationTime `string`: Gets or sets the registration time of the worker machine.
       * id `string`: Gets or sets the id of the resource.